vizdata-f21/project-2-data_wranglers/Proposal/README.md

 This third dataset includes 2 variables and 4961 observation.
 It contains the college that each NBA player has attended.
-This can be used to show which players produce the most NBA players and NBA All-Stars.
+This can be used to show which colleges produce the most NBA players and NBA All-Stars.

 ### Research questions